xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 ![](http://xrdocs.io/design/images/asn-metro/image31.png)

 _Figure 30: Hierarchical Services (H-EVPN and PWHE)_

-Refer also to the section: “Transport and Services Integration”.

 ### EVPN Centralized Gateway
 Similar to the Hierarchical L2/L3 service with Anycast-IRB, EVPN Centralized